 You should purchase coverage for your wedding for the total amount that you will be spending on your wedding.
 This includes the Rehearsal Dinner, Wedding, Honeymoon and Farewell Brunch.

 Every type of insurance policy contains certain exclusions to coverage.
 The most common exclusion in all insurance policies is the exclusion for pre-existing or known conditions.
 That is, if the condition you are looking to make a claim on existed prior to purchasing the policy, then the condition is excluded from coverage.
-Cancellation and Postponement exclusions include the following: Non-Appearance …
+Cancellation and Postponement exclusions include the following: Covid-19 …

 Call 1-800-426-1064 or visit our weddings claim page to begin the process of filing a claim.
 We will respond to all claims in a timely manner so there are no delays in processing your claim.
 If you have a loss resulting from a theft, please report it to the police immediately and submit a copy of your police report with …